MKGitHub/XBNCEventful/README.md

 Library for sending &amp; receiving events much like notifications but only in your app for event-based architecture.

-Please visit the Wiki link to the right for full introduction.
+Please visit the [Wiki](https://github.com/MKGitHub/XBNCEventful/wiki) for full introduction.

 -